mike-zaharchenko17/MikeyList/readme.txt

 	  If you execute out of place, then a MikeyList object will be returned and must be saved to a variable of type MikeyList

-- copy()
-	- Creates a deep copy of the calling object by calling the deep copy constructor with itself

 - clear()
 	- Deletes the dynamic array stored at this->mList and reinitializes the variable with null values